-David Durso is an Associate at Ruskin Moscou Faltischek P.C., where he is a member of the firm’s Health Law: Regulatory, Health Law: Transactional and Corporate & Securities Departments, as well as the firm’s White Collar Crime and Investigations, and Cybersecurity and Data Privacy practice groups.
+David Durso is a Partner at Ruskin Moscou Faltischek P.C., where he is a member of the firm’s Health Law: Regulatory, Health Law: Transactional and Corporate & Securities Departments, as well as the firm’s White Collar Crime and Investigations, and Cybersecurity and Data Privacy practice groups.

 David’s practice focuses on health care professionals and companies in matters involving the Office of Professional Medical Conduct (OPMC), Office of the Inspector General (OIG), and the U.S. Drug Enforcement Administration (DEA).
 He also represents health care professionals and companies in hospital medical staff proceedings, audits, claw-backs, and demands for repayment made by Medicare, Medicaid, and private health insurers.
 David also represents corporations and individuals in criminal actions and government investigations.

 As a member of the Corporate & Securities Department, David represents clients in a variety of matters including mergers and acquisitions and other complex transactions.